 For many drivers in Australia, the main reason for driving with many delivery app platforms is to maximize online time to earn as much as possible.
 Based on our observations, the following are some of the reasons why delivery drivers do multi-apping.

 Drivers will have the option to choose a platform that offers them better pay.
 As we know the delivery pay for each platform is quite volatile every day.
-Sometimes drivers get good pay in one day, but not in another day.
-So by going online with two or more apps drivers can cherry-picking every given order then determine which order gives the best pay.
+Sometimes drivers get good pay in one day, but not on another day.
+So by going online with two or more apps drivers can cherry-pick every given order and then determine which order gives the best pay.

 Of the two offers, needless to say, you as a driver will choose the offer from Doordash since it has better pay with fewer kilometres travelled.